All Episodes

 dan friesen

-This is not a oh, they got away.
+This is not a, oh, they got away.

 jordan holmes

-There's listen, here's the problem.
+Listen, here's the problem.

 dan friesen

-This isn't Smoky and the Bandit.
+This isn't Smokey and the Bandit.

 jordan holmes